bnguyensn/project_self/README.md

 #Captain's log

+##14 January 2017
+* Implemented the single-word anagram solver to /projects

 ##07 January 2017
 * Reached conclusion on autohiding the navigation menu for mobile.
 The menu now hides on window.resize and window.click, in addition to the normal clicking-the-menu-button method.